Opium Show Tickets Online

 If you ever dreamt of watching the show that combines a dirty comedy with the trippy atmosphere of space, then the option of attending “Opium” would surely satisfy all of your expectations.
 It’s a pure chance of exploring the space world while getting aboard at Cosmopolitan Las Vegas (don’t worry about the trippy part much; no mind-altering is required to enjoy the experiences offered while visiting Opium).

 From the creators of the show called “Absinthe”, Opium continues the tradition of incredibly dirty and offensive jokes that would be deemed inappropriate anywhere you go too, but that is way cooler than it seems.
-To this end, it’s no surprise that only the older audience of people may attend the show because the minors would surely learn a couple of new swears after seeing the show, no doubts.
-Along with the humor, the average visitor would come across a variety of things that should be mentioned in here:
+To this end, it’s no surprise that only the older audience of people may attend the show for adults because the minors would surely learn a couple of new swears after seeing the show, no doubts.
+Along with the humor, the average visitor would come across a variety of things that should be mentioned here:

 - The drag queen with the voice of Cher